Copyright in Generative Deep Learning: Generative Deep Learning

 In general, \cite{foster} defines the generative modeling framework as follows: given a dataset of observations $X$, and assuming that $X$ has been generated according to an unknown distribution $p_{data}$, a generative model $p_{model}$ is used to mimic $p_{data}$ in such a way that we can sample from $p_{model}$ to generate observations that appear to have been drawn from $p_{data}$ (and that are suitably different from the observations in $X$).

 Generative deep learning is based on the concept of representation learning.
 The algorithms are used to learn representations of the data that make it easier to extract patterns from them.
 Differently from classic machine learning techniques, representation learning works directly on unstructured data, not requiring to manually define the features of the input data (necessary to work with structured data).
+This adds an extra-level of autonomy to the algorithm.
 Deep learning in itself is based on the composition of multiple non-linear transformations (using multiple stacked layers of processing units) with the goal of yielding more abstract, and ultimately more useful, representations (\cite{bengio2012}). $X$ is typically composed by unstructured data like images or texts.

 Several generative models based on deep learning have been proposed in last years (for a more exhaustive list, see \cite{franceschellimusolesi}).
 However, it is possible to identify a few families of techniques: Variational Auto-Encoders (first proposed by \cite{kingma}, but also used by \cite{gregor2015}); autoregressive models (first proposed by \cite{oord2016}, but also used by \cite{oord2016wavenet, oord2016conditional, parmar2018, devlin2018bert, huang2018music, radford2019, musenet, brown2020}); sequence prediction models (very well explained by \cite{karpathy}, and used by \cite{zhang2014, potash, sturm2016, jacques, lau2018, yi2018, zugarini}); Generative Adversarial Nets (first proposed by \cite{goodfellow2014} and then used by \cite{vernier}; modifications of the first proposal have been done by \cite{yu2016, dong2017, elgammal2017, isola, karras2017, zhang2018, brock2018, karras2019, engel2019}).